Impact-Driven Philanthropy Collaborative

 Philanthropy is a powerful force for social change, and individual donors direct the overwhelming majority of dollars given away each year in our country.
 Yet for all donors, there is always an opportunity to refine, learn, and transform how to give in order to support even greater results.
 Knowing this, the Impact-Driven Philanthropy Collaborative (IDPC) promotes thoughtful and intentional giving practices by convening representatives from the donor support ecosystem to strengthen the overall field.
 The Collaborative’s efforts focus on influencing donors in the top 5 percent of wealth holders, where giving has become increasingly concentrated.
 Though participation in giving is strong in this segment, the ways people are giving are not yet resulting in meaningful change on issues and in communities.

-Supported by Raikes Foundation staff and others, this collaborative brings together key stakeholders in the ecosystem of donor support to think together how we might influence more giving towards more impact.
-We believe transformative and inclusive impact comes when donors focus on equity, systems change and effectiveness.
-Members come together to share, learn and collaborate and have identified opportunities for collective action that would support the full ecosystem.
+Supported by Raikes Foundation staff and others, this collaborative brings together key stakeholders in the ecosystem of donor support to think together about how we might influence more giving towards more impact.
+We believe transformative and inclusive impact comes when donors focus on equity, systems change, and effectiveness.
+Members come together to share, learn, collaborate, and identify opportunities for collective action that would support the full ecosystem.

-Stakeholders with voices in the collaborative include funders, donor education providers, donor organizers, researchers/academics who study donor behavior, consultants/advisors, philanthropy staff in private banks, public charities and intermediaries, and others.
-The Collaborative convenes as a full group bi-annually for 1-2 days, with some work happening between meetings.
+Stakeholders in the collaborative include funders, donor education providers, donor organizers, researchers/academics who study donor behavior, consultants/advisors, philanthropy staff in private banks, public charities and intermediaries, and others.
+The Collaborative convenes as a full group bi-annually for one to two days, with some work happening between meetings.

-- Drawbridge: Working to build backbone infrastructure and connective tissue across the donor support ecosystem.
+- Drawbridge: Working to build infrastructure and connective tissue across the donor support ecosystem.

 Current IDPC Member Organizations: